My main area of expertise is counselling people with issues surrounding their sexuality.

 LACK OF ORGASM

 Not every woman has an orgasm!
 It is important to understand that pleasure is a very subjective experience.
 There is no ‘normal’ in sex, what matters is your satisfaction with it.
-If you feel distressed by a lack of desire, arousal or orgasm it is a great idea to start sex therapy.
-You can discover your wands, needs, dislikes, desires, and body.
+If you feel distressed by a lack of desire, arousal, or orgasm it is a great idea to start sex therapy.
+You can discover your wants, needs, dislikes, desires, and the beautiful and unique architecture of your own body.

 AND MANY OTHERS!

-If you are having issues with obtaining an erection is it very wise to contact a Sex Therapist.
-There are many ways of treatment and you do not have to start with medications!
-Sometimes adjustments in your routines are enough.
+If you are having issues with obtaining/maintaining an erection is it very wise to contact a Sex Therapist.
+There are many approaches to treatment and you do not have to start with medication!
+Sometimes small adjustments in your routine or incorporating a few quick daily exercises are enough.

-Often men tend to think that they finish too quickly when actually they are within the average or the even longer range in comparison to other males.
-There are multiple mechanical and psychological ways to prolong intercourse.
+Often men tend to think that they finish too quickly when actually they are within the average or last even longer than the typical male.
+There are many mechanical and psychological ways to prolong intercourse.

 LACK OF DESIRE AND/OR AROUSAL

 Men also experience a lack of desire and/or arousal.
-Therapy can also help you explore your desires, needs, wants, ‘exhilarators’, and barriers.
+Therapy can also help you explore your desires, needs, wants, ‘accelerators’, and barriers.

 LACK OF ORGASM